Membership of International Conventions:

 - Copy of priority document, if priority is claimed, certified (can be late filed within three months).

-- Description of the design (required on the day of filing), if not in Arabic, then Arabic translation must be filed with three months.
+- Description of the design (required on the day of filing), if not in Arabic, then Arabic translation must be filed within three months.

 Average Period from Application to Registration: